 But seriousy.
 These are just words that convey all, every, ETC.

-The confusion stems from the fact that tudo sounds a lot like todo.
 To keep them straight you just need to think of tudo as everything.
-Tudo in portuguese is used when talking about non-specific things.
+Tudo and toda are used when talking about non-specific things.

-So for example when you say tudo bem, you're saying everything's fine.
+For example, when you say tudo bem, you're saying everything's fine.
 Tudo bom = everything's good.
-There's no gender to it because you're saying that tudo is bem - the weather, your job, your mom, the president and the world in general.
+There's no gender to it because you're saying that tudo is bem - the weather, your job, your mom, the president, and the world in general.
 Tudo.
+EVERYTHING.
+No gender needed.

 *To learn how DAR get's used to say things like work out, see this post about DAR.

 Tudo (everyone) gets confused over these two very-common words:

 TUDO has no plural.
 It is all and everything and itself a sort of plural without having a plural.

 Todo & toda have exactly the same meaning but are used to talk about a more defined all and every.